-Integra is committed to restoring patients' lives through technologies and products that transform surgical, neurologic and regenerative care.
-Our mission is to innovate treatment pathways to advance patient outcomes and set new standards of care.
-In connection with the completion of our strategic refresh, we refocused our strategies around five pillars.
-Of these five pillars, we have identified three core growth drivers, innovating for outcomes, growing internationally, and broadening our impact on care pathways, which are enabled by two key levers, driving operational and customer excellence and cultivating a high-performance culture.
-As outlined in greater detail below, we believe these five pillars will enable us to realize and advance our integrated growth strategy:
+Following the completion of our strategic refresh, we refocused our strategies around five pillars.
+Of these five pillars, we have identified three core growth drivers: innovating for outcomes, growing internationally, and broadening our impact on care pathways.
+We have enabled by two key levers: driving operational and customer excellence and cultivating a high-performance culture.
+As outlined in greater detail below, we believe these five pillars will enable us to realize and advance our integrated growth strategy.